3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 ### RANSAC Implementation

 Our random sampling consensus (RANSAC) implementation will be built to approximately mimic the implementation explained in "Uncertainty-Driven 6D Pose Estimation of Objects and Scenes from a Single RGB Image" [].
 The `RANSAC<TModel>` class in the Accord.NET framework will be utilized to create our implementation.
 This implementation will be modified to run parallel hypothesis checks to follow the structure of preemptive RANSAC.

+Our instance of RANSAC will have a set of Hypotheses which have the pose information stored.
+During processing these will be culled, refined, and added to as necessary.

 ### Pose Refinement Implementation

+We would like to implement a similar method to Brachmann *et al.* to refine the poses gathered by RANSAC.
+Each Hypothesis in the RANSAC instance will have a refinement method called `refine()` which will be able to improve the pose estimation if that hypothesis is chosen for refinement.
+The poses chosen for refinement will be handled within our RANSAC implementation.

 ## Unity Design